 Are You Prepared For A 'Culture Fit' Job Interview?

 What you do off the clock might matter more than what you do while on it.
+Now that's some great career advice.

 Well, you finally earned that college degree from Enormous State University and landed an interview with that company you've dreamed about for years.
 Your suit is cleaned and pressed and your hair looks like you just got out of the barber's chair.
 You have done your research, know your worth and you're so sure of yourself that you're ready to negotiate a salary.
 You've rehearsed answers to every possible question and delivered them with confidence.